Why Join AMWA

 Public water supply agencies serving, directly or indirectly, a population of 100,000 or more people.

-Public water supply agencies serving, directly or indirectly, a population of fewer than 100,000 people or non-U.S. publicly owned water system.
-Affiliates are non-voting members of AMWA.
+Public water supply agencies serving, directly or indirectly, a population of fewer than 100,000 people or non-U.S. publicly owned water systems.